tjordanchat/weather-station/README.md

 View in Kindle with current.html

+Both the web pages refresh every 15 minutes to match the cron schedule.

 If you want to view it on your computer go to new.html.
 It rotates 90 degrees

 I do this like: